-- 3.1 The Local Authority has a statutory duty to ensure that there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996). - 3.2 A report on the changing demand and supply of school places was shared at the Overview and Scrutiny Committee for Learning, Culture and Physical Activity in September 2018. - 3.3 Bishop Challoner Catholic College is a secondary school currently with capacity for 1150 pupils between the ages of 11 and 18.
-The land is held on trust for the purposes of the school by the Diocese of Birmingham.
-The proposal is for the school to expand by an additional one form of entry (20 pupils per year group) to become a secondary school with 1250 places for pupils aged between 11 and 18.
+- 3.1 The Local Authority has a statutory duty to ensure that there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996). - 3.2 A report on the changing demand and supply of school places was shared at the Overview and Scrutiny Committee for Learning, Culture and Physical Activity in September 2018. - 3.3 Holy Trinity School is a secondary school with capacity for 630 pupils between the ages of 11 and 16.
+The land is owned by the Arch Diocese of Birmingham.
+The proposal is for the school to expand by an additional one form of entry (25 pupils per year group) to become a secondary school with 755 places for pupils aged between 11 and 16.
 There is a need for more secondary school places in the city and the proposed development provides the opportunity to fulfil some of that need. - 3.4 The Local Authority is keen to ensure that future places are provided in the areas or schools that they are needed; helping children to attend a good school nearer to home as part of their local community.
-The proposed changes at Bishop Challoner are considered appropriate for the current pupils at the school and are part of a programme to enhance the overall school accommodation solution for both the current and future pupils.
-Bishop Challoner is a good school with growing numbers and a popular sixth form provision, which draws in the main from the south of the city. - 3.5 The project includes the provision of a new classroom block, internal re-modelling of existing teaching spaces, administration area and circulation space as well as providing a new sports hall (including changing rooms) in order to accommodate a permanent increase in pupil numbers in fit-for purpose accommodation.

-3.6 The works are proposed to commence in February 2021 with a completion in October 2021, subject to the current emergency situation involving Covid-19.
+The proposed changes at Holy Trinity are considered appropriate for the current pupils at the school and are part of a programme to enhance the overall school accommodation solution for both the current and future pupils. - 3.5 The project includes internal re-modelling of existing teaching spaces, administration area's and circulation space; the provision of a new sports hall and changing rooms in order to accommodate a permanent increase in pupil numbers in fit-for purpose accommodation. - 3.6 The works are proposed to commence in May 2021 with a completion in December 2021, subject to the current emergency situation involving Covid-19.